scanner-research/esper-tv/README.md

 # Esper [![Build Status](https://travis-ci.org/scanner-research/esper.svg?branch=master)](https://travis-ci.org/scanner-research/esper)

+**WARNING**: Esper is not in a working state right now for anyone but the maintainers of the repository.
+Do not attempt to use it until further notice.

 Esper is a framework for exploratory analysis of large video collections.
 Esper takes as input set of videos and a database of metadata about the videos (e.g. bounding boxes, poses, tracks).
 Esper provides a web UI (shown below) and a programmatic interface ([Jupyter](http://jupyter.org/) notebook) for visualizing and analyzing this metadata.
 Computer vision researchers may find Esper a useful tool for understanding and debugging the accuracy of their trained models.

 * [Setup](https://github.com/scanner-research/esper#setup)